mroughan/SurrealNumbers.jl/README.md

         X_R :: Array{SurrealFinite,1}
     end

-Note the addition of `shorthand`, which isn't necessary, but carries a little bit of extra information to make pretty printing a little easier.
+Note the addition of a `shorthand` string, which isn't necessary, but carries a little bit of extra information to make pretty printing a little easier.

 ### Dyadic numbers